 The tour began with our two guides giving us a brief history of the BBC Newcastle, known as The Pink Palace, from it’s origins on December 23rd 1922, the first ever broadcast!
 That was actually from a stable yard, due to technical problems.
 To now, nearly 100 years later where the North East are producing some amazing shows.
 We then visited the film storage room, this houses all footage and coverage from the 70’s to present day on show reels to memory cards due to the change in technology over the years!
 So interesting to see and hear about.
 After this we went into a small studio to see how a presenter would film their slot or show, where they would stand was marked out on the carpet in front and how different backgrounds would be added to final clip.
 We then seen different sets from shows as we made our way to the main studio area, where Look North, Sunday Politics and Inside Out is filmed.
 Once in the studio, I couldn’t get over how hot it was with all the cameras and lights on.
 You get a great opportunity to sit in the newscasters chair for a photo opportunity or take a seat on the red sofa.
 Whilst we explored the studio both guides answered any questions asked.
 We headed into production room, this is where no photos can be taken, we were told what buttons operated what and which seat was the producers and their duties whilst the programmes were on air.
 Onto the main office where the presenters work from and over to the Radio Newcastle studios, where you are taken into a working radio studio and talked through the process of a live show!
 After the main tour you all go into a room and partake in your own radio play and news bulletin, this is great fun and you then watch it all back together.
 Both guides were superb and very informative, I can see how they have just won the top award at the North East Tourism Awards recently.
 I urge you all to take a visit to the BBC Studios in Newcastle it was brilliant!

 Newcastle’s Grainger Market has an Air Raid Shelter underneath the market, I was lucky enough to take a trip down the shelter the other week.
 I was invited to the Christmas Night Market as a North East Blogger and whilst I was there I saw the information and stall to take a tour, as I didn’t even know there was a shelter there.
 I asked if it was possible to go down tonight but it was fully booked, however the lady came over to me awhile later and said there had been a cancellation.
 Win win I got to take a tour!
-It costs £10 per person including a warm drink and mince pie and it lasts about 45 minutes with a guide, the lovely Michael.
-The tours are running every Sunday in December hourly from 11 am till 3 pm so if you wish to go on one, seize this opportunity!
+It costs £10 per person including a warm drink and mince pie and it lasts about 30 minutes with a guide, the lovely Michael.
+The tours are running every Sunday in December hourly from 11 am till 4 pm so if you wish to go on one, seize this opportunity!
 Here is the link to book your tickets

 The tour began at 6 pm and there was a group of around 16 or 17 people plus Michael Scott, he gave us a brief introduction about the shelter and beckoned us down.
 This shelter was provided for the local people in the late 1930’s to seek safety at the start of World War 2, under the vegetable market and is still very accessible today, it is surprising how well keep it is inside and the benches are still there!
 However I wouldn’t chance sitting on them.
 As you explore you see the chemical toilet, a bucket, with a curtain made of hessian to ‘protect one’s modesty’!!
 Alongside some toilet roll, in the form of cut up newspaper.
 There is a poster for recruitment of more air raid wardens on the wall and a drawing on the other, that the guide said was “outstanding” to have lasted and still be so clear for all to see.
 It at first looks like the queen but later you realise it is of a nurse helping people in need.
 The shelter is made of concrete however you can see bricks peeking through in certain parts of it, so it must have been lined, it’s quite narrow but long and it leads around to another room off the shelter itself.
 Michael shared tales of his family during the second world war and others on the tour shared their stories too, which was great to hear and learn how people coped during these awful times.
 Michael said that the shelter which is partly blocked off is thought to lead through to the Central Station, there are actually two air raid shelters below the Grainger Market but this is the only one accessible to the public.
 They say the reason the tunnels were built in the first place was to transport coal underneath the city in the 1930’s.
 I definitely learnt a lot and it was brilliant to take a trip into the shelter itself and imagine what it must have been like during WW2 in Newcastle City Centre.
 Need I say anymore, go see for yourself!!